imagej/imagej.github.io/_pages/FlowJ.md

 description: test description
 ---

-{% include component-stats content=':sc.fiji:FlowJ\_' %}FlowJ is a plugin that implements the main gradient-based optical flow techniques, such as Lucas and Kanade, Uras, Fleet and Jepson and Singh algorithms.
+{% include component-stats content='sc.fiji:FlowJ\_' %}FlowJ is a plugin that implements the main gradient-based optical flow techniques, such as Lucas and Kanade, Uras, Fleet and Jepson and Singh algorithms.

 ## Documentation